top of page

 100-Word Bio

 Gretchen Legler is a farmer, gardener, teacher, writer, and lover of the natural world.
 Her three booklength works of literary nonfiction include: All The Powerful Things: A Sportswoman’s NotebookOn The Ice: An Intimate Portrait of Life at McMurdo Station Antarctica, and Woodsqueer: Crafting a Sustainable Rural Life.
-Her writing has won numerous awards including Pushcart prizes, a Notable Essay in Best American Essays, and has been published in venues including Orion and The Georgia Review.
+Her writing has won numerous awards including the 2023 Maine Book Award for memoir, and the John Cole Award for Maine-based nonfiction.
+She has been awarded two Pushcart prizes, a Notable Essay mention in Best American Essays, and has been published in venues including Orion and The Georgia Review.
 She teaches creative writing and English at the University of Maine Farmington, where she is also the Director of the Campus and Community Garden.

 Full Bio

 Gretchen Legler is a farmer, gardener, teacher, writer, and lover of the natural world.
 She’s the author of three booklength works of nonfiction: All The Powerful Things: A Sportswoman’s Notebook, On The Ice: An Intimate Portrait of Life at McMurdo Station Antarctica, and Woodsqueer: Crafting a Sustainable Rural Life.
-Her writing has garnered two Pushcart Prizes, a Notable Essay designation in Best American Essays, the Association for the Study of Literature and Environment creative writing award, a starred review in Kirkus Reviews, and was a finalist for the Steinberg Essay Prize, and the Publishing Triangle Judy Grahn Award for Lesbian Nonfiction.
+Her writing has won numerous awards including the 2023 Maine Book Award for memoir, and the John Cole Award for Maine-based nonfiction.
+She has been awarded two Pushcart Prizes, a Notable Essay designation in Best American Essays, the Association for the Study of Literature and Environment creative writing award, a starred review in Kirkus Reviews, and was a finalist for the Steinberg Essay Prize, and the Publishing Triangle Judy Grahn Award for Lesbian Nonfiction.
 She teaches creative writing and English at the University of Maine Farmington, where she is also the Director of the Campus and Community Garden.

 Her scholarly work, personal essays and other writing has appeared in many journals, magazines and anthologies, including The Maine Review, The Polar Journal, Contemporary Literary Criticism, Studies in the Humanities, Fourth Genre, ISLE, 1996, Brevity, the Georgia Review, Orion Magazine, The Women’s Review of Books, Barry Lopez’s Home Ground: Language for An American Landscape, and Lorraine Anderson’s Sisters of the Earth: Women’s Poetry and Prose About Nature.
 Her curiosity about the wonders of the natural world has taken her far and wide, including to the Kingdom of Bhutan where she spent a year as a Fulbright Teaching Fellow, to Antarctica as a fellow of the National Science Foundation Artists and Writers Program, and on a 500-mile pilgrimage across Northern Spain on the Camino de Santiago.